limbahter/dotfiles/README.md

 # dotfiles

-You can view my whole config in preview.png!
+You can view my whole config in a preview file.

 1. List of config files:
 	- [x] vim
 	- [x] bash